HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 - Helm 3.0 or later installed and configured
 - kubectl access to your Kubernetes cluster
 - Administrative access to modify deployment configurations
-- An observability backend or endpoint to receive telemetry data (Jaeger, Prometheus, Grafana, etc.)
+- An observability backend or endpoint to receive telemetry data (Prometheus, Grafana, etc.)

 ## Architecture